Labfox/Cours/docs/english/unit2/main.md

 * If the first woman were president, she would stop global warming and she would make everyone recycle.
 She thinks the environment needs more attention.
 * If the second woman were president, she would finance research to counter AIDS, cancer, and other diseases.
 She thinks medical progress is crucial.

+I would strengthen gun control by making a certification necessary, add more forces to child protection programs, force the government to use ONLY open-source software, try to revoque DMCA some parts of the DMCA.